google/skia/site/dev/sheriffing/trooper.md

 1) Keep an eye on Infra alerts emails (sent to infra-alerts@skia.org).
 The alerts are also available [here](https://alerts.skia.org/infra).

 2) Resolve the above alerts as they come in.
+Optional: Document your work in the [trooper handoff doc](https://docs.google.com/document/d/1I1tB0Cv2fme4FY0lAF2gYeEbZ_0kehLIi3vf3vuPkx0/edit).

 <a name="view_current_upcoming_troopers"></a>
 View current and upcoming troopers